-After lunch I spend time reading up on news, watch training videos and work on my websites.
-I do have several and they all need updating now and again.
+I spend time reading up on news, watch training videos and work on my website.

 Making new friends and acquaintances is another thing you must do to make sure your business grows – this can be time consuming – especially when you get drawn into long chat sessions on Facebook or Skype.
 Advertising takes up the rest of my afternoon.
 I use all kinds of Social Media for that.
-Facebook, Traiborg, Twitter etc.
+Facebook, LinkedIn, Webtalk etc.

-This is a typical working day for me but I must confess that I spend many of my evenings online as well, checking up on all kinds of news and watching hangouts to catch up on training.
+This is a typical working day for me but I must confess that I spend many of my evenings online as well, attending Zoom calls and catching up on training.

-I’m now heading in the right direction and the balance is slowly swinging to the positive.
+I’m now heading in the right direction and the balance is now well into the positive.

 It also gives me the freedom to travel and still keep up with business.
-The lapstop lifestyle they call it.
+The laptop lifestyle they call it.
 Well it certainly suits me!

 For more information please contact me